You dont have javascript enabled! Please enable it!Skip to main content

 8. Flag Day is a celebration of the national flag on August 23rd.
 It’s a day to celebrate Ukrainian patriotism and national symbols.
 There are ceremonies to raise the flag, sing the national anthem, and reflect on Ukraine’s national identity.

 9. The Pysanka Festival celebrates traditional Ukrainian Easter eggs (pysanky).
-It’s a time to showcase Ukrainian folk art and preserve and promote Ukrainian .
+It’s a time to showcase Ukrainian folk art and preserve and promote Ukrainian culture.
 There are exhibitions of decorated eggs, workshops on egg decorating, and music and dance performances.

 10. Koliada is a winter solstice celebration from December 24th to January 6th.
 During this time, groups of people, known as koliadnyky, go from house to house, singing carols and performing traditional rituals to bring good luck and fertility to the households.
 Some popular customs include dressing in traditional costumes, performing plays, and blessing the house and its inhabitants.
 The Koliada festival is a celebration of Ukrainian folklore, and it’s a time for families and communities to come together and share in the spirit of the season.